Add qualified attributions

 Open the dataset in the Draft tab using one of the following methods:

-- Select the options icon ( ⋮ ) on the dataset and select Edit
+- Select the options icon ( ⋮ ) on the dataset record, select Edit, and then select Qualified Attributions in the left panel.

 - Select View on the dataset, go to the Qualified Attributions tab, and select Manage Qualified Attributions